mmbdtp/mmbdtp.github.io/seq-analysis/about.md

 * Microbial genome annotation (single isolate)
 * Basic detection of virulence factors (single isolate data only)

 Each submodule (listed in the [programme]({{site.baseurl}}/modules/sequence-analysis/programme/)) will have a brief introduction, followed by a practical exercise.
-The pratical exercises will use real world data (or simulated data that mimics real world data).
-Participants are expected to be mostly self guided through the material but you are encouraged to ask questions of the instructors.
+The practical exercises will use real world data (or simulated data that mimics real world data).
+You are expected to guide yourself through the material but you are encouraged to ask questions of the instructors.

 # Learning outcomes